nakamochi/3d/README.md

 [fasteners workbench](https://wiki.freecadweb.org/Fasteners_Workbench) if working on a design assembly.

+there are currently version kinds available, DIY (FFF) and DIY+, and possibly third upcoming PRO. all versions have generated files like STL, STEP and DXF, attached to their respective releases on https://git.qcode.ch/nakamochi/3d/releases

 ## DIY version (FFF)

 fused filament fabrication design is suitable for 3D printing at home, located